lilaxuan/Conway-s-Game-of-Life/README.md

 # Conway-s-Game-of-Life

-1. Initilize the React App:
+1. Initialize the React App:

 `npm create vite@latest`

-then choose the app name; and package name
+Select react, and javascript; then choose the app name; and package name

 2. install the dependencies